mfontes1/ORT_obligatorio_isc_2023/README.md

 ## Architecture

-MJ Sports consists of 11 microservices implemented in various programming languages, these different languages communicate with each other trhough gRPC. gRPC is designed to facilitate the communication between different services in a distributed environment, and it supports several different programming languages.

 MJ Sports está compuesto por 11 microservicios implementados en varios lenguajes de programación.
 Estos diferentes lenguajes se comunican entre sí a través de gRPC. gRPC está diseñado para facilitar la comunicación entre diferentes servicios en un entorno distribuido, y admite varios lenguajes de programación diferentes.

-To learn more about the project's development principles, please refer to the documentation available in the Development Principles document.

 [![Architecture of